If you are in immediate danger of Domestic Violence, please call 911.

 Use of Facility Dogs in Judicial Proceedings

 Ellen O’Neill-Stephens, JD, and Celeste Walsen, DVM, presented a one hour webinar on the use of facility dogs in judicial proceedings on February 9, 2017.
 Topics of discussion within the webinar are: the law in Florida and other states; recent appellate decisions in Florida and other states; recently proposed legislation in Florida; circumstances in which a facility dog may be used; and jury instructions.
-One hour of CJE has been approved for judges who attended the presentation on February 9, 2017; a request for one hour of CLE is pending.
+One hour of CJE has been approved for judges who attended the presentation on February 9, 2017.
+One hour of CLE has been approved; the course number is 1700917N.

 Judicial Wellness for Florida Judges and Court Staff: Tools for Self Care in Domestic Violence and Sexual Assault Cases